EFL - ESL activities and games for teaching adverbs of frequency

 There's also a great video from Mark Kulek that we recommend using with classes at this level.
 It asks a range of "How often...?" type questions.
 Teachers can pause after each question, confirm the students understand and select a student to answer.
 Check it out below:

 More A2 level ESL lesson plans

 We hope that you've found a few of these ideas useful.
 Our suggested next lesson is on ordinal numbers.
 Be sure to check out our complete list of elementary level ESL lesson plans, A2 lower and A2 upper, as well as our entire collection of ESL lesson plans.
-Also, if you are an Android user, this lesson plan is available for free on the TEFL Handbook app.
+Also, if you are an iOS or Android user, this lesson plan is available for free on the TEFL Handbook app.
 An ESL lesson planner for English teachers.